ElazarK/content-docs/scripts/Base64ListToFile.md

-Use this script to convert a Base64 file in a list to a binary file and upload it to the warroom.
+Converts a Base64 file in a list to a binary file and upload it to the War Room.

 ## Script Data
 ---